ivanlemeshev/dot/doc/help.md

   - Delete the current line and enter insert mode.

+- `cc` (in normal mode)

+  - Delete the current line and enter insert mode.

 - `C` (in normal mode)

   - Delete the text from the cursor to the end of the line and enter insert mode.

+- `cw` (in normal mode)

+  - Delete a word starting from the cursor and enter insert mode.

+- `cb` (in normal mode)

+  - Delete a word before the cursor and enter insert mode.

 - `ciw` (in normal mode)